faizmokhtar/faizmokhtar.com/content/posts/keeping-test-logic-out-of-production-md.md

 ---
 I'm currently reading [xUnit Test Patterns: Refactoring Test code][1] and so far it's been a great read.

-Here's some excerpts on keeping the test logic out of production code.
+Here's some advices on keeping the test logic out of production code.
 Don't.

 > Testing is about verifying the behavior of a system.
 If the system behaves differently when under test, then how can we be certain that the production code actually works?